 What can a Sports Injury Professional do?

 A doctor may prescribe anti-inflammatory medication such as ibuprofen to help reduce pain and inflammation.
-They may demonstrate how to tape the plantar fascia which will ease the load on the foot.
 Electrotherapy such as ultrasound or laser may also help with symptoms.

-An X-ray may be taken to see if there is any bone growth or calcification, known as a heel spur.
-An X-ray may be able to show bone growth which may be a cause of pain but research has shown that the presence of a bony growth does not necessarily mean the athlete will feel pain.
+An X-ray may be taken to see if there is any bone growth or calcification, known as a heel spur but this is not necessarily a cause of pain.